Too tired to decide

 A small, useful set of things designed for the moment dinner panic actually hits.

-Matched to your energy, time, and what's in the kitchen.
+Matched to your energy, time, and what's in the kitchen — with the next two nights queued up too.

 For when even the easy dinner feels like too much.